steph2829/hello-world/README.md

 # hello-world
 Place for ideas and learning
-I am learning how to use GitHu.
+I am learning how to use GitHut.
 Hopefully I will understand it soon.